EBZebra/docs/edge/source/guide/tutorial/gesture.md

 ###STEP 1: Create the application file

 * **Create a directory** on your development machine for application files.

 * **Copy `ebapi-modules.js` from C:\EnterpriseBrowser\JavaScriptFiles\EnterpriseBrowser to your application directory**.
 The Quit button relies on code in this JavaScript file.

 * **Create a file named `gesture.html`** in your application directory and open it in a text editor.
+Make sure the file doesn't have an invisible '.txt' extension.

-* **Copy the contents of the starter template** above into the file and save it.
+* **Copy and paste the contents of the starter template above into the file** and save it.

 ###STEP 2: Add input field and control buttons
-* **Open `gesture.html`** in a text editor.
+The Gesture app will have three buttons: one to enable gestures, a second to enable gestures with diagnostics and the third to disable gestures.
+We'll append these two lines of code in a later step.
+For now:

-* **Add three input buttons to the controls section**.
-The first button will be used to enable gestures, the second to enable gestures with diagnostics and the third to disable gestures.
+* **Add three input buttons to the `controls div` section** of the `gesture.html` file you just created:

 Sample HTML: